How to Start Homeschooling

 Stay on a schedule

-When the kids are home from school and you are working, it can be easy to let the kids sleep in and you get to work.
-But I work and homeschool, my approach has been to get the kids up and dressed and start their lessons then I start my work.
+When the kids are home from school and you are working, it can be easy to let the kids sleep in while you get to work.
+But since I work and homeschool, my approach has been to get the kids up and dressed and start their lessons, and then I start my work.

-The first step in preparing to homeschool is to create a schedule and set a time for homeschool.
+The first step in preparing to homeschool is to create a schedule and set a time for homeschooling.

-While we do have a set time for school, I don’t have a set schedule for which subject we do at 8:00 am, then at 8:30 am, etc… I let the kids choose what they would like to work on.
+While we do have a set time for school, I don’t have a set schedule for which subjects we do at 8:00 a.m., then at 8:30 a.m., etc. I let the kids choose what they would like to work on.

 Remember, homeschooling means learning at home.
 You may structure home learning differently than when your child is sitting in a school classroom.